Aravind-Jalda/interview-prep/HelmCharts/helmcharts-scenario-q&a.md

 ---

 ## 1. Helm deployment failed.
-What will you do?
+What will you do?..

 - Check error message
 - Run helm lint